jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 > _"My kingdom for a discernible stack trace!"_
 >> King Richard III

-Developing software never is a smooth-sailing kind of deal (where would the fun in that be?), so be prepared to stare into weird looking stack traces.
+Developing software never is a smooth-sailing kind of deal (where's the fun in that?), so be prepared to stare into weird looking stack traces.
-Here are some of the traps we've fallen into, hopefully they'll save you some headaches:
+Here are some of the traps we've fallen into, hopefully it'll save you some headaches:

 * Do NOT use the [presto-main](https://mvnrepository.com/artifact/com.facebook.presto/presto-main) dependency for anything besides testing (and even then, try to avoid it).
-Whichever function you need from presto-main most likely has an equivalent in the [presto-spi](https://mvnrepository.com/artifact/com.facebook.presto/presto-spi) package.
+Whichever function you need from `presto-main` will most like have an equivalent in the [presto-spi](https://mvnrepository.com/artifact/com.facebook.presto/presto-spi) package.
-* If your state uses more complex data types than the basic types, you should add a `Factory` and a `Serializer` (else, you get weird errors like "HashMap<> not supported").
+* If your state uses more complex data types than the basic types, you should add a `Factory` and a `Serializer` (otherwise, you get weird errors like "HashMap<> not supported").
 * Always check that the `.jar` files are deployed in both the coordinator and the workers.
 If you get an esoteric Presto exception (like “varchar not found” even though the function is listed in the `SHOW FUNCTIONS` query), this is the most likely suspect.

 ## Conclusion